JetBrains/ring-ui/README.md

 ## Available commands

-To start the server: `npm start` (runs the webpack dev server on http://localhost:9999.
-You can change the port using `npm config set ring-ui:port <port>`)
+To start the server: `npm start` (runs the webpack dev server on http://localhost:9999)

 To run tests: `npm test`